Petar-Kinov/Agora/README.md

 Agora - An Android App for Buying and Selling Items
 This is a mobile application developed for Android devices using Kotlin.
-The reason i started this project was to familiarize myself with Firestore services
+The reason i started this project was to better familiarize myself with Firestore services
-and Kotlin i general, given that i mainly used Java before that.
+and Kotlin in general, given that i mainly used Java before that.

 Features
 The project includes the following :